 One of the most lauded treatments for learning disabilities to emerge in recent years has been developed by a group led by Paula Tallal, co-director of the Center for Molecular and Behavioral Neuroscience at Rutgers University in Newark, N.J., and Michael M. Merzenich of the Keck Center for Integrative Neuroscience at the University of California at San Francisco.
 Their research has not focused on dyslexics per se but on "language-impaired" children who have difficulty understanding speech.
-Not all language-impaired children are dyslexic, Tallal notes, and not all dyslexics are language-impaired, but there is nonetheless broad overlap between the two groups.
-Studies have suggested that as many as 8 percent of all children may be language-impaired; of this group, more than 85 percent also exhibit dyslexia.
+Not all language-impaired children are dyslexic, Tallal notes, and not all dyslexics are language-impaired, but puter-based therapy---an animated video game, essentially--for training language-impaired children.
+The core of the therapy is a speech-processing program that enables the researchers to alter the amplitude and duration of recorded sounds.